William Heirens: Witnesses

-The coroner fixed the time of death at between 12:30 and 1:00 am and stated that a very sharp knife had been used to expertly dismember the body.
-A basement laundry room near the Degnans' home was located in which it appeared that Degnan had been dismembered, though it was determined that she was already dead when she was taken there.
-A coroner's expert stated that the killer was "either a man who worked in a profession that required the study of anatomy or one with a background in dissection...not even the average doctor could be as skillful, it had to be a meat cutter"; the coroner added that it was "very clean job with absolutely no signs of hacking."
+The coroner fixed the time of death at between 12:30 and 1:00 a.m. and stated that a very sharp knife had been used to expertly dismember the body.
+A basement laundry room near the Degnans' home was located, in which it appeared that Degnan had been dismembered, although it was determined that she was already dead when she was taken there.
+A coroner's expert stated that the killer was "either a man who worked in a profession that required the study of anatomy or one with a background in dissection ... not even the average doctor could be as skillful, it had to be a meat cutter"; the coroner added that it was a "very clean job with absolutely no signs of hacking."

 Hector Verburgh arrest

 65-year-old Hector Verburgh, a janitor in the building where Degnan lived, was arrested and treated as the suspect.
-Police told the press "This is the man," despite discrepancies between Verburgh's profile and the one that was developed by them as to what kind of skills the killer had, including him having surgical knowledge or at least being a butcher.
-Police cited such evidence as Verburgh frequenting the so-called "Murder Room", and the grimy state of the ransom note suggested it was written by a dirty hand such as that of a janitor.
+Police told the press "This is the man," despite discrepancies between Verburgh's profile and that which the police had developed regarding the skills of the killer, including his surgical knowledge or experience as a butcher.
+Police noted that Verburgh had frequented the so-called "murder room" and the grimy state of the ransom note suggested that it had been written by a dirty hand such as that of a janitor.
 The police pressured Verburgh's wife to implicate her husband in the murder.

-Police held Verburgh for 48 hours of questionings and beatings that severely injured him, including a separated shoulder.
+Police held Verburgh for 48 hours of questioning and beatings that severely injured him, including a separated shoulder.
+He spent ten days in the hospital.
 Throughout, Verburgh denied involvement in the murder.
-Verburgh's Janitor Union lawyer got Verburgh released on a writ of habeas corpus.
+Verburgh's janitors' union lawyer secured Verburgh's release on a writ of habeas corpus.
 Verburgh said of the experience:Oh, they hanged me up, they blindfolded me ...
 I can't put up my arms; they are sore.
 They had handcuffs on me for hours and hours.
 They threw me in the cell and blindfolded me.
 They handcuffed my hands behind my back and pulled me up on bars until my toes touched the floor.
 I no eat.
 I go to the hospital.
 Oh, I am so sick.
 Any more and I would have confessed to anything.